Punktum-dk/nsu-service-specification/README.md

 <a name="the-ns-update-service"></a>
 # The NS Update Service

 The NSU service offers a single capability, handling of redelegation requests.
+The service supports danish and english.

 ![diagram of anonymous redelegation proces][nsu_anonymous_redelegation]

 A request to the service is validated as follows:

-1. Parameters are syntactically validated (See: [Form Validation Errors](#form-validation-errors))
+1. Parameters are syntactically validated (See: [Parameter Validation Errors](#parameter-validation-errors))
-1. Domain name and nameserver are semantically validated (See: [Status Resolution Errors](#status-resolution-errors))
+1. Domain name and nameserver fields are semantically validated (See: [Semantical Validation Errors](#semantical-validation-errors))
 1. Domain name is resolved towards specified nameserver (See: [DNS Resolution Errors](#dns-resolution-errors))

 If the request passes all tests a request is sent to the registrant of the domain name for approval.

+The following text string is returned if the request was successfully created:

+* English: `Request submitted`
+* Danish: `Redelegeringsanmodning afsendt`

+The request requires the following fields:

+* `id` - has to hold the value of either: `52` (danish) or `250` (english)
+* `domain` - has to hold a domain name registered with DK Hostmaster, the domain name cannot be in a state of: `deactivated`
+* `nameserver` - has to hold a host name registered with DK Hostmaster and the nameserver has to be active
+* `redel` - has to hold the value `true`
+* `redel` - has to hold the value `true`
+* `submit` - has to hold the value of either: `bekræft` (danish) or `confirm` (english)

+Some of the fields are insignificant for the actual proces, but are required to ensure backwards compability.

 In addition to the above error categories the service can render a fatal error, this error occurs only if key resources like database access etc. are not available or other circumstances rendering the service is a critical state.

 <a name="resources"></a>
 # Resources

-Resources for DK Hostmaster NSU are listed below.
+Resources for the DK Hostmaster NSU services are listed below.

 <a name="mailing-list"></a>
 ## Mailing list